-Answers to Frequently Asked Questions about Social Security Disability Benefits
+Answers to Frequently Asked Questions About Social Security Disability Benefits

 If you have questions about your application for Social Security Disability, you are not alone.
 The inner workings of the Social Security Administration are a mystery to most.
-Below are answers to some basic questions people commonly ask.
+Below are answers to some frequently asked questions people commonly ask.
 If your application for benefits has already been denied, you can trust Walton Law, LLC in Fairhope to represent you throughout the process of appealing the denial to help you ultimately get the benefits you deserve.
 Call 251-455-5819 for assistance throughout Mobile and Baldwin County.

 How soon can I start receiving disability benefits?

 Among other frequently asked questions for Social Security Disability (SSD), are how soon one starts to receive them.
 Social Security Benefits begin after five full months from the established date of your disability.
 This date is established by the Social Security Administration and may actually be the date you indicated as the “alleged onset date” of your disability in your application, or it may be a later date determined by an Administrative Law Judge.

 For Supplemental Security Income (SSI), disability benefits can start as early as the month after the month in which you applied.

 These eligibility dates are important in considering back-due benefits.
 For SSD, if the judge issues a Favorable Decision in your case, you can receive back due benefits from the date following that five-month waiting period, as far back as one year prior to the date of your application, in most cases.
 If you are found to be eligible for SSI, you can receive back due benefits from the month after the month in which your application was filed.

 How is the amount of my benefit determined?

 The benefit amount for SSD is based on your entire work history and the amount of “work credits” you have built up over your lifetime.
 Generally speaking, the more you have worked and paid into the system, the greater your benefits will be.
 Other factors come into play as well, such as how long it has been since you last worked.